apache/openwhisk/docs/metrics.md

 ## User specific metrics
 ### Configuration
-User metrics are enabled by default and could be explicitly be disabled by setting the following property in one of the Ansible configuration files:
+User metrics are enabled by default and could be explicitly disabled by setting the following property in one of the Ansible configuration files:
 ```
 user_events: false
 ```